barumau/pandunia/engli/dunia_loge.md

 Hartmut Traunmuller divided the world into four major cultural spheres in his article [A Universal Interlanguage: Some Basic Considerations](http://www.ling.su.se/staff/hartmut/UIL.pdf).
 The languages within a certain cultural sphere share words (loan words and translated loan words) and cultural concepts.
 The four major cultural spheres are:

-1. The European (Western) cultural sphere
+1. The Western (i.e. European) cultural sphere
-2. The Afro-Asian (Islamic) cultural sphere
+2. The Islamic (i.e. Afro-Asian) cultural sphere
-3. The South Asian (Indian) cultural sphere
+3. The Indian (i.e. South Asian) cultural sphere
-4. The East Asian (Chinese) cultural sphere
+4. The Chinese (i.e. East Asian) cultural sphere

 They are roughly outlined in the picture below.